 Is this program right for you?

-Newly approved courses in Public Health make this an ideal location for Public Health majors in CAS!
+Newly approved courses in Public Health make this an ideal location for Public Health majors in CAS with Spanish language skills!

 The Chile: Santiago Program is hosted by our long-standing partner institution in Chile, Universidad Diego Portales (UDP).
-Under the academic supervision of the Director of International Relations at UDP, the program offers a rich analysis of the contemporary issues that affect Chile and Latin America within a context of the world stage, such as global climate change, politics, sustainable development, poverty, social issues, and globalization.
+Under the academic supervision of the Director of International Relations at UDP, the program offers a rich analysis of the contemporary issues that affect Chile and Latin America within a context of the world stage such as social movements, politics, sustainable development, economics, poverty, social issues, and globalization.

 CORE CLASSES TAUGHT FOR STUDY ABROAD STUDENTS